-Australia’s second-largest carrier has always lagged behind Qantas in lounge access options (and still does) but a recent announcement helps to close the gap.
+Australia’s second-largest carrier has always lagged behind Qantas in lounge access options (and still does) but they are slowly and surely closing the gap.

-In this post, I run through the lounges in each city, what to expect when you use a lounge, and a quick look at the Virgin paid lounge program and the one credit card that offers Virgin Australia lounge access as an (unofficial) perk.
+In this guide, I run through the lounges in each city, what to expect when you use a lounge, and a quick look at the Virgin Australia paid lounge program and the one credit card that offers Virgin Australia lounge access as an (unofficial) perk.

-With Virgin Australia’s partnership with Air New Zealand ending later this month, passengers in Auckland, Christchurch and Queenstown will now access third-party lounges of the Strata or Manaia brands.
+Passengers in Auckland, Christchurch and Queenstown can access third-party lounges of the Strata or Manaia brands.
 These are the same lounges that Priority Pass members currently gain entry to, so there may be some space constraints moving forward.

 The airline will construct its own lounge in Wellington, which will be its first on foreign soil.
-It will again open in ‘the next few months’ and will service flights to Sydney and Brisbane.
+This lounge will service flights to Sydney and Brisbane.

 Virgin Australia has been investing heavily in new lounge experiences over the last few years.
 This is both in terms of upgrades and additions to their existing domestic lounge network.